“Treat The root Cause Not The Symptoms”

 Psychotherapy, Coaching & Research

-Dr John Chambers Christopher is a Montana State Licensed Psychologist, Executive Coach & Consultant, and an internationally recognized expert in Mindfulness, well-being and self-care.
-Working with individuals and organizations, John provides psychological services to clients in Bozeman Montana, coaching and consultation to clients worldwide.
+Dr John Chambers Christopher is a Licensed Psychologist, Executive Coach & Consultant, and an internationally recognized expert in Mindfulness, well-being, and self-care.
+Working with individuals and organizations, John provides psychological services to clients in Bozeman Montana, coaching, and consultation to clients worldwide.

-As a scholar and teacher, Dr. Christopher offers workshops for executives, leaders, corporations, business, health care agencies, higher education and schools.
-He brings the practice of body-centered mindfulness and mindful self-care into these settings to enhance leadership skills, performance and creativity, to promote resilience and self-care, and to help prevent burnout and stress-related illness.
+As a scholar and teacher, Dr. Christopher offers workshops for executives, leaders, corporations, businesses, healthcare agencies, higher education, and schools.
+He brings the practice of body-centered mindfulness and mindful self-care into these settings to enhance leadership skills, performance, and creativity, promote resilience and self-care, and help prevent burnout and stress-related illness.

 Work With John